BrianPugh/cookiecutter-esp32-webserver/README.md

 so you can spend less time reading documentation and more time getting your project working!

+This project is not meant to serve many users concurrently, its primarily meant to just be a simple, approachable way to add REST functionality to simple DIY projects.

 # Usage
 To render this template into a working project directory, you need to use the